Moving APT

 Is Moving APT a legitimate moving company?

 Yes, Moving APT is a licensed FMCSA-registered interstate moving carrier with USDOT number 2247863 and MC number MC-849776.
 Founded in 2007 and headquartered in Hollywood, Florida.
-You can verify their active operating authority at safer.fmcsa.dot.gov.
+Verify current operating authority directly in the FMCSA SAFER Company Snapshot (safer.fmcsa.dot.gov) using USDOT 2247863.

 How much does Moving APT charge for a long distance move?